Earn Job Hunting

 Turner recommends taking an inventory of your skills (things you’ve learned through study or on the job), talents (abilities that come naturally to you), and behaviors (a broad category that encompasses your soft skills).
 “You’ll no doubt have examples of how you’ve used these skills, talents and behaviors outside of the workplace,” she says.
 These are going to be your most marketable skills.

 Once you have a solid understanding of what you would bring to a role, research which careers would make for the best match.
 You may identify a new role within a previous field of work, or find yourself drawn to something new.
-Either way, you’ll have a clear idea of which elements you can emphasize on your cover letter and on your resume, and make yourself look even better for a position
+Either way, you’ll have a clear idea of which elements you can emphasize on your cover letter and on your resume, make yourself look even better for a position and get hired.

 If you are having trouble, you may want to reach out to a career advisor or resume expert to see what makes you most marketable in the job force.
 The important thing is not to lose hope or to suffer from a lack of confidence.